jwworth/jakeworth/content/blog/exercism-raindrops-in-python.md

 comfortable with Python.

-As mentioned in the previous section, `return result.split()[-1]` is clever, in both meanings for the word.
+As mentioned in the previous section, `return result.split()[-1]` is clever, in both the good and bad meanings of that word.
 I can imagine someone who is newer to string manipulation struggling with that a bit.
 It isn't the most beginner-friendly code I've ever written.

 ### Conclusion